Courses

 Back to top

-POLS B382 Comparative Political Parties
+POLS B382 Political Parties, Polarization and Democracy

-Spring 2024
+Spring 2025

 Political parties are facing a crisis around the world.
 Trust in them as civic organizations plummets.
 Elite politicians do not invest in party organization-building and find other ways to build linkages with voters.
 Meanwhile, new forms of civic and political participation emerge, such as social media activism, boycotting and 'buy'cotting, and occupation of urban spaces, the implications of which cannot be very well understood by parties.
 The Middle East and North Africa region, with its history of personalistic and/or militaristic authoritarian regimes, weak party organizations and divided societies, is experiencing an acute form of this crisis.
 While there is a heightened sense of political participation in the region, as indicated by the repetitive waves of protests since the early 2010s, people debate whether democracy and/or good governance are attainable without political parties.